FAQ Health Professions

 Is the completion of a preparation course obligatory?

-Exam preparation is not subject to any requirements.
-You can prepare for the exam on your own or attend a preparation course.
-However, we advise you to attend a preparation course in order to pass the exam successfully.
+No, you do not have to take part in a preparation course.
+You decide whether you want to prepare for the exam on your own or take part in a preparation course.
+However, we generally advise you to take part in a preparation course in order to successfully pass the exam.

-What is the composition of the examination board?
+What is the composition of the examination committee?

-The examination board for the theoretical knowledge examination consists of two examiners and a chairperson.
+The examination board for the oral/theoretical knowledge examination is made up of three people: two specialist examiners and a chairperson, who is appointed by us.

-How much time is there to register for an examination after the interim decision has been issued?
+How much time is there to register for an exam after the deficiency notice has been issued?

 What are the costs?

-Where and when do the oral and practical examinations take place?
+Where do the oral and practical examinations take place?

-The oral examinations take place at state-recognised schools or comparably recognised institutions.
+The oral examinations take place at state-recognized schools or comparable recognized institutions.

-The practical examinations take place in approved hospitals/suitable practical facilities.
-This may depend on the nursing situations specified in the interim decision.
+The practical examinations take place in approved hospitals or suitable practical facilities.
+This may depend on the care situations specified in the deficiency notice.

-What happens if an examination section is not passed?
+What happens if a part of the examination is not passed?

-The theoretical examination and each set area of the practical examination may be repeated once if the candidate fails.
+The oral/theoretical examination and the practical examination may be repeated once if you fail.

-If the examination is also not passed in the second attempt, the application for recognition of the foreign vocational qualification must be rejected.
-This applies not only to the state of Baden-Württemberg, but to the whole of Germany.
-Recognition of the foreign vocational qualification is then no longer possible in Germany.
+Note: This applies not only to the state of Baden-Württemberg, but to the whole of Germany.
+Recognition of the foreign professional qualification is then no longer possible in Germany.

 Can the aptitude or knowledge test also be held in another federal state?